StockNews.com Begins Coverage on L.B. Foster (NASDAQ:FSTR)

-StockNews.com began coverage on shares of L.B.
-Foster (NASDAQ:FSTR – Get Rating) in a research note issued to investors on Thursday.
-The firm set a “hold” rating on the basic materials company’s stock.
+Equities research analysts at StockNews.com initiated coverage on shares of L.B.
+Foster (NASDAQ:FSTR – Get Rating) in a research report issued on Friday.
+The brokerage set a “hold” rating on the basic materials company’s stock.

-Separately, B. Riley lifted their target price on L.B.
-Foster from $14.00 to $15.00 and gave the company a “neutral” rating in a research report on Wednesday, August 17th.
+Separately, B. Riley upped their target price on L.B.
+Foster from $14.00 to $15.00 and gave the company a “neutral” rating in a report on Wednesday, August 17th.

 About L.B.
 Foster